saiaku-gaming/valhalla-game.se/src/getting-started.md

 title: Getting started
 ---

 The game is only accesssable though [steam](https://store.steampowered.com/) and is invite only.

-If you are interested in gettnig a key, send us an email at [info@teamsamst.com](mailto://info@teamsamst.com)!
+If you are interested in getting a key, send us an email at [info@teamsamst.com](mailto://info@teamsamst.com)!

 ##Getting started